 Colors Create Feelings

-The color burgundy, for example, evokes feelings of deep richness (think red wine, yum) and then there’s blue.
+The color burgundy, for example, evokes feelings of deep richness (think red wine or a Sangria mocktail for those of us who don’t partake, yum!) and then there’s blue.
 Blue is everyone’s favorite color and it is used to provide a feeling of trust and security to clients and shoppers.
 That may very well be a good reason why so many financial institutions use that color in their logos and branding!

 Pink is another winner because it supposedly reminds us of soft, sweet and happy things.
 Scientists have even gone as far as to say that shoppers who are surrounded by pink experience a slow-down of their endocrine systems which in turn tranquilizes tense muscles.
 Apparently, feeling calm and happy leads to extra spending which may explain why my checkbook is nearly always drained after leaving stores like Justice or Bath-n-Bodyworks!

 That’s all fine and dandy, but what about the online world.
 Believe it or not, online retailers and marketers can use color to sway shoppers and influence buying decisions as well.
 How does one achieve this “Color Psychology” on the interwebs?
 By using colors in logos, website themes or designs and also in images.
 Just as the saying goes; a picture is worth a thousand words, vibrant images online can evoke similar responses to what offline retailers have known for years.